 When should you use PPC?

-While SEO is focused on improving organic rankings in search engines, search marketing is a paid strategy that uses advertisements like Google Ads (previously Google AdWords) or Bing Ads.
-Depending on your goals and budget, one of these strategies might better suit your needs.
+While SEO is focused on improving organic rankings in search engines, search marketing is a paid strategy that uses advertisements like Google Ads or Bing Ads.

 “SEM requires constant maintenance and refinement, so it’s imperative to consistently test, monitor and execute changes based on keyword-level performance,” says Smith.

-A real-world example of PPC at work
+A real-world example of PPC results

 Columbia Virtual Academy, a public education program in Washington State, understood the importance of digital marketing, but lacked the in-house expertise to effectively build and execute a strategy.